 Apple revealed a new iPad Air and iPad mini 5 in 2019, and it looks like we're going to get an iPad Pro refresh over the coming weeks.
 We're expecting Apple to announce some sort of update in late March, although it could be via press release or virtually due to the coronavirus.

 Reports suggest the next generation of iPad Pros will take a leaf out of the 2019 iPhone's book, especially in the camera department.
 Here's everything we have heard so far, as well as what we expect.

 - iPad Pro 11: Around 247.6 x 178.5 x 5.9mm, 468g

 - iPad Pro 12.9: Around 280.6 x 214.9 x 5.9mm, 631g

-Apple only redesigned the iPad Pro line-up in 2018 so we aren't expecting huge changes to the 2019 models.
+Apple redesigned the iPad Pro lineup in late 2018 and we aren't expecting huge changes to the 2020 models.

-In fact, the design is rumoured to remain largely the same, meaning super-slim bezels, USB Type-C for charging and the ability to attach the Apple Pencil magnetically to the side and charge it wirelessly.
+In fact, the design is rumoured to remain largely the same, meaning super-slim bezels, USB Type-C for charging and data plus the ability to attach the Apple Pencil (second-generation) magnetically to the side and charge it wirelessly.